Privacy Policy

 50354 Hürth, Germany

-Managing director: Hanna Grau HRB 25590, Cologne District Court
+Managing director: Andreas Gehlen HRB 25590, Cologne District Court

 According to Art.
 4 lit.
 1 GDPR, your personal data includes all information that relates or can be related to your person, in particular through association with an identifier like a name or with an organisation number or customer number that can be used for identifying your person.